ppiscuc/goexpect/README.md

-This package is a fork of github.com/google/goexpect
+This package is a fork of [github.com/google/goexpect](https://github.com/google/goexpect)

+It implements expect in go.

 Changes:
 - simplified example